Summary and Keywords

 Discourse analysis is focused on the implicit meanings found in public discourse, text, and media.
-In the modern era, public discourse can be assessed in political or social debates, newspapers, magazines, television, film, music, and web-mediated forums (Facebook, Twitter, and other public discussion sites).
+In the modern era, public discourse can be assessed in political or social debates, newspapers, magazines, television, film, radio, music, and web-mediated forums (Facebook, Twitter, and other public discussion).
 Research across a variety of disciplines has documented that dominant social groups tend to employ certain discursive strategies when discussing minority groups.
 Public discourse is often structured in ways that marginalize minority groups and legitimize beliefs, values, and ideologies of more dominant groups.
-These discursive strategies include appealing to authority, categorization, comparison, consensus, counter-factual, disclaimers, euphemism, evidence, examples, generalizations, rhetorical questions, metaphors, national glorification, and directive speech acts.
-Evoking such discourse often enables dominant groups to reify majority social status, reinforce negative assumptions about minorities, and maintain a positive public social image, despite using degrading and sometimes dehumanizing references.
+These discursive strategies include appealing to authority, categorization, comparison, consensus, counterfactual, disclaimers, euphemism, evidence, examples, generalizations, rhetorical questions, metaphors, national glorification, and directive speech acts.
+Evoking such discourse often enables prevailing dominant groups to reify majority social status, reinforce negative assumptions about minorities, and maintain a positive public social image, despite deprecating and, sometimes, dehumanizing references.

 Access to the complete content on Oxford Research Encyclopedia of Communication requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.